PlasmaPy/plasmapy.github.io/web/pages/index.md

 ## Acknowledgments

-Ongoing development of PlasmaPy is supported by the U.S. National Science Foundation and NASA, with many contributions from the broader plasma physics and open source communities.
-Early development of PlasmaPy was supported by the U.S. Department of Energy, the Smithsonian Institution, and Google Summer of Code.
+Ongoing development of PlasmaPy is supported by the U.S. National Science Foundation, with many contributions from the broader plasma physics and open source communities.
+Past development of PlasmaPy has been supported by the U.S. Department of Energy, the Smithsonian Institution, NASA, and Google Summer of Code.